itsdfish/SequentialSamplingModels.jl/docs/src/rdm.md

 # Racing Diffusion Model

-The Diffusion Race Model (DRM; Tillman, Van Zandt, & Logan, 2020) is a sequential sampling model in which evidence for options races independently.
+The DRacing Diffusion Model (RDM; Tillman, [Van Zandt, & Logan, 2020](https://link.springer.com/article/10.3758/s13423-020-01719-6)) is a sequential sampling model in which evidence for options races independently.
 The DRM is similar to the Linear Ballistic Accumulator, except it assumes noise occurs during the within-trial evidence accumulation process, but the drift rate is constant across trials.

 # Example
 In this example, we will demonstrate how to use the DRM in a generic two alternative forced choice task.
 ```@setup drm
 using SequentialSamplingModels
 using SSMPlots
 using Random

 ν = [1.0,0.50]